 Who does this procedure?

-Your dentist may do root canal treatment or refer you to an endodontist.
+We will do the root canal treatment or refer you to an endodontist.
 An endodontist is a dentist who has completed a university post-graduate specialty program in endodontics.
 Endodontics is a specialty of dentistry concerned with the treatment of the dental pulp or nerve of the tooth.

 How is a root canal treatment done?

-1. The dentist gives you a local anesthetic (freezing).
+1. We will first administer a local anesthetic (freezing).

-2. To protect your tooth from bacteria in your saliva during the treatment, the dentist places a rubber dam around the tooth being treated.
+2. To protect your tooth from bacteria in your saliva during the treatment, we will place a rubber dam around the tooth being treated.

-3. The dentist makes an opening in the tooth to reach the root canal system and the damaged pulp.
+3. An opening in the tooth will then be made to reach the root canal system and the damaged pulp.

-4. Using very fine dental instruments, the dentist removes the pulp by cleaning and enlarging the root canal system.
+4. Using very fine dental instruments, we will remove the pulp by cleaning and enlarging the root canal system.

-5. After the canal has been cleaned, the dentist fills and seals the canal.
+5. After the canal has been cleaned, we fill and seal the canal.

 6. The opening of the tooth is then sealed with either a temporary or permanent filling.